Want That Kim Kardashian Look? Here’s How You Should Do It According To Her Makeup Artist Mario Dedivanovic

 Makeup artist Mario Dedivanovic has worked for a longtime for and with Kim Kardashian.
-He recently held Masterclass at the PlayStation Theater, where 1,200 people attended to watch him do her makeup and to learn a few tricks.
+He recently held a Masterclass at the PlayStation Theater, where 1,200 people attended to watch him do her makeup and to learn a few tricks.
 So how does he achieve that iconic Kim K look?

 You Shouldn’t Put Foundation There, Says Mario